troclaux/notes/sql.md

 - speed up look ups that depend on multiple columns
 - only add multi-column indexes if you're doing frequent lookups on a specific combination of columns

-A multi-column index is sorted by the first column first, the second column next, and so forth.
-A lookup on only the first column in a multi-column index gets almost all of the performance improvements that it would get from its own single-column index.
-However, lookups on only the second or third column will have very degraded performance
+- A multi-column index is sorted by the first column first, the second column next, and so forth
+- first column lookup in multi-column index has same performance as a single-column index
+- 2nd or 3rd columns lookups in multi-column index have bad performance compared to single-column lookups

 ```sql
 CREATE INDEX first_name_last_name_age_idx
 ON users (first_name, last_name, age);
 ```

 ## Examples